MRCSIBR/Data-Exercise-solution/README.md

-# Data-Exercise-solution
-Solutions for 2 data-science exercises with Streamlit deployment.

 # Data Science Exercise Solutions with Streamlit Deployment

 This repository contains solutions for two data science exercises, along with a Streamlit deployment for interactive visualization and exploration of the results.